ensdomains/docs/contract-api-reference/.eth-permanent-registrar/registrar.md

 function available(uint256 label) public view returns(bool);
 ```

 Returns `true` if a name is available for registration.
 Takes into account not-yet-migrated registrations from the legacy registrar.
-Registrar controllers may impose more restrictions on registrations than this contract \(for example, a minimum name length\), so this function should not be used to check if a name can be registered by a user.
+Registrar controllers may impose more restrictions on registrations than this contract \(for example, a minimum name length\), so this function **should not** be used to check if a name can be registered by a user.
+To check if a name can be registered by a user, [check name availablility via the controller](https://docs.ens.domains/contract-api-reference/.eth-permanent-registrar/controller#check-name-availability).

 ### Get Transfer Period End